tamas-nx-test/hashserver/NOTES.md

 Because of the unit testing, I did have to export the `Hasher` class.
 This is not a big deal, but in a real-life scenario I would have probably figured out a way to avoid this (such as linking the library statically when building the tests).

+## Implementing the server

+My first thought is that I  don't remember if the server needs to by sync or async.
+Obviously, sync is way simplre to implement.
+There is no set requirement about this in the task description, but I also can't decide if this should be an objective.
+So I reached out with a question but since I didn't want to wait, I decided to implement the async version anyway.

+Following the Asio model, I had to implement a `Connection` class that holds the individual states for each ongoing connection.
+Therefore, most of the logic lives in there.
+Each instance of this class owns a `Hasher`.
+I could have read the input character-by-character, but for performance reasons I decided to utilize a 1KB buffer.

+I'm using `async_read_some` to receive bytes.
+Processing the input buffer is a little tricky, because I may have any number of newlines within it (and a terminating newline may or may not be present.
+If it's not present, I might get it with the next callback.
+Luckily, the state that the `Hasher` retains makes it pretty easy to continuously update the hash state until it's time to calculate and send back the response.

+With this, the task is code complete.
+Tomorrow I will finish up the README and create a Github Actions workflow to verify the build on both platforms (and potentially fix things that I missed).
+I'll probably also add an integration test.